XORBKPT/GCP_Hybrid_Neural_Renormalization_Group_Model_RH_Exploration/main_mini.md

-This version is designed for a single, powerful machine (GCP instances) and implements the sparse graph, the MMD "Hamiltonian simulation" loss, and RG-flow penalty, within the full-batch framework.
+This version is designed for a single, turbo machine (GCP instance) and does the sparse graph, the MMD "Hamiltonian simulation" loss, and RG-flow penalty, within the full-batch framework.
 Check the repo here for the math theory [github.com/XORBKPT/Riemann-Hypothesis](https://github.com/XORBKPT/Riemann-Hypothesis/)

 -----